Core Web Vitals: Everything you, your SEO team, and your business need to know

 This was a Q&A webinar where our guests – DeepCrawl’s Jamie Indigo and Impression’s Charlie Norledge – fielded questions submitted in advance, and during the event itself.

 I’ve summarised their key insights below.
 But you can check out the full video for the comprehensive post-webinar Q&A at the end of this blog too.

 What is the current state of play with Core Web Vitals?

-CWVs were announced about a year ago and will be rolled out in May.
+CWVs were announced about a year ago and will be rolled out from mid-June to August 2021.

 They will take in three different ranking signals, covering: